There's a new syndicate in town, planning a big score. The heroes have been given twenty-four hours by Da Chief

 (an anonymous Deep Throat-like source who appears to give the protagonists some cryptic, fragmentary information before disappearing) and the Knowledge Broker

 (a source with a network of further information sources supplying all the information needed).
 Not to be confused with an actual rat

 , though of course in anthropomorphic settings of all kinds it's entirely possible for the two to overlap.

 - Leo Getz in the Lethal Weapon series of movies is an unusually sympathetic version of this character; described by Riggs and Murtaugh as "an annoying asshole with a lot of connections," he's a bit annoying but essentially a decent guy who actually seems to look up to Riggs and Murtaugh a bit, however badly they treat him.
-In the later movies, the three become friends, something of a Power Trio, and Leo ends up acting as Murtaugh's estate agent at one point.
+In the later movies, the three become friends, something of a Power Trio, and Leo ends up acting as Murtaugh's estate agent in Lethal Weapon 3.

 - The Harry Potter series of books has Mundungus Fletcher, a selfish thief and con artist who is sometimes antagonistic towards Harry and his friends.
 Despite being a total crook he remains loyal to Dumbledore and is thus useful to the protagonists due to his knowledge of the criminal world.

 - Nobby Nobbs in the Discworld novel Night Watch.